Genealogically useful, misattributed and false DNA matches

 the 20cM threshold used by AncestryDNA for identifying shared matches.

-With AncestryDNA about to raise its threshold from 6 centiMorgans (cM)
+When AncestryDNA announced its intention to raise its threshold from 6 centiMorgans (cM)

-to 8cM, I would like to see one of these parent/child studies extended,
+to 8cM, I would like to have seen one of these parent/child studies extended,

 as a matter of urgency, to examine how many of the shared matches